TomosRich/PLIF-Processing/paper.md

 # Acknowledgements and Author Contribution Statement

 The contributions of Dr Edward Parkinson, Dr Desmond Lim, and Dr Christina Vanderwel to this code package are acknowledged.
 Dr Parkinson for his reformatting of this code into a modular form with more consistency across functions.
 Dr Lim for his work on the previous code base that this expanded version was built from.
-The funding provided to Dr Vanderwel by the UKRI is also acknowledged.
+The funding provided to Dr Vanderwel through her UKRI Future Leaders Fellowship (MR/S015566/1) is also gratefully acknowledged.

 # References
 <div class="csl-entry">Crimaldi, J. P. (2008).
 Planar laser induced fluorescence in aqueous flows. <i>Experiments in Fluids</i>, <i>44</i>(6), 851–863. https://doi.org/10.1007/s00348-008-0496-2</div>